Back to top

 Common responses to trauma and the impact of crisis on:

-Understand and look after your wellbeing using Dear mind resources MindSpot offers an Indigenous Wellbing Course and a digital mental health clinic
+It’s challenging dealing with natural disaster, but there are things you can do to look after your own and other’s wellbeing using Dear mind resources.
+MindSpot offers an Indigenous Wellbeing Course and a digital mental health clinic.

 After 4–6 weeks